SNAP Benefits in Maryland: How to Apply and Qualify

 Eligibility Criteria for SNAP in Maryland

-To qualify for SNAP in Maryland, your household must meet several requirements related to income, residency, and work status.
+To determine your Maryland SNAP benefits eligibility, you must meet several requirements related to your income, residency, and work status.

-Income Limits: Your household generally needs to meet both gross and net income limits, but some households can qualify with a higher income and have no asset limit.
+• Income Limits: Most households must meet both gross and net income limits, though some may qualify with a higher gross income and no asset test.

-You can find a complete list of requirements and exemptions on the Maryland Department of Human Services website.
+You can find complete rules and forms on the Maryland DHS SNAP page.

 Download the app